amingolnari/amingolnari.github.io/_pages/cv.md

 * **Visual Learning Induces Changes in Resting-State fMRI**: Gaining experience in cognitive neuroscience and medical data processing such as brain extraction, registration, and segmentation using SPM12 and FSL.

 * **Humidification-Dehumidification Desalination Performance Prediction**: This project utilizes probabilistic machine learning models, such as Bayesian Neural Networks, SVR, DT, RF, and MLP, to predict HDH system performance based on temperature and mass flow rate inputs.
-The models estimate output ratio, heat transfer rate, and energy consumption.
-In collaboration with a PhD student from the Mechanical Engineering department of the Shahrood University of Technology.
+The models estimate output ratio, heat transfer rate, and energy consumption. *In collaboration with a PhD student from the Mechanical Engineering department of the Shahrood University of Technology*.

 * **Generating Fake Faces**: Implementing GANs & DC-GANs using one-shot samples in Python.
 Focused on data augmentation using a dataset with just one image per class.